 All family members who claim they are exempt from the community service requirement will be required to sign the community service exemption certification form found in Exhibit 11-3.
-The PHA will provide a completed copy to the family, if requested, and will keep a copy in the tenant file.
+The HACW will provide a completed copy to the family and will keep a copy in the tenant file.

-The PHA will verify that an individual is exempt from the community service requirement by following the verification hierarchy and documentation requirements in Chapter 7.
+The HACW will verify that an individual is exempt from the community service requirement by following the verification hierarchy and documentation requirements in Chapter 7.

-The PHA makes the final determination whether or not to grant an exemption from the community service requirement.
-If a resident does not agree with the PHA's determination, s/he can dispute the decision through the PHA's grievance procedures (see Chapter 14).
+The HACW makes the final determination whether or not to grant an exemption from the community service requirement.
+If a resident does not agree with the HACW's determination, s/he can dispute the decision through the HACW's grievance procedures (see Chapter 14).